 Today I’m giving a little tour of a very small guest bathroom we’ve renovated.
 The house has three bathrooms in it – this one was the worst and therefore the first one to tackle.
 It was REALLY gross!
-Since the bathroom is only used by guests and the kids we incoporated some really fun elements to give it a gorgeously light hearted vibe.
+Since the bathroom is only used by guests and the kids we incorporated some really fun elements to give it a gorgeously lighthearted vibe.

 Here’s what it looked like before we started – yikes!

 And now it’s a fun loving happy spot!